Matt Smith

-Early life
+Early life and education

-Matthew Robert Smith was born in Northampton, Northamptonshire on 28 October 1982, the son of Lynne and David Smith.
-He has an elder sister named Laura Jayne, who was one of the dancers featured in the well-known music video for Eric Prydz's 2004 song "Call on Me".
+Matthew Robert Smith was born in Northampton, England on 28 October 1982, the son of Lynne and David Smith.
+He has an elder sister named Laura Jayne, who was one of the dancers featured in the music video for Eric Prydz's 2004 song "Call on Me".
 Smith attended Northampton School for Boys.
 His grandfather had played football for Notts County and Smith had also planned to play football, having played for the youth teams of Northampton Town, Nottingham Forest, and Leicester City, becoming captain of the latter's youth team.
-A serious back injury resulted in spondylolysis, and he was unable to continue with a footballing career.
+A serious back injury resulted in spondylolysis; he was unable to continue with a footballing career.

 Smith's drama teacher introduced him to acting by signing him up for theatrical productions without his consent.
-After failing to participate on the first two occasions, his teacher arranged for him to play the tenth juror in an adaptation of Twelve Angry Men.
-Although he took part, he refused to attend a drama festival for which his teacher had also signed him up, as he saw himself as a football player and believed acting would damage his social life.
+After Smith failed to participate on the first two occasions, his teacher arranged for him to play the tenth juror in an adaptation of Twelve Angry Men.
+Although he took part, he refused to attend a drama festival for which his teacher had also signed him up, as he saw himself as a footballer and believed acting would damage his social life.
 His teacher persisted, eventually persuading him to join the National Youth Theatre in London.
 After leaving school, Smith studied Drama and Creative Writing at the University of East Anglia, graduating in 2005.
-With the National Youth Theatre, he played Thomas Becket in Murder in the Cathedral and Bassoon in The Master and Margarita.
+With the National Youth Theatre, he played Thomas Becket in Murder in the Cathedral (2003) and Bassoon in The Master and Margarita (2004).
 His role in the latter earned him an agent and his first professional jobs, Fresh Kills and On the Shore of the Wide World, which led him to seek an agreement with his university so that he could graduate without attending lectures in his final year.